IDP_MLS_Accreditation

 • 98% of MLS graduates feel prepared to enter the LIS professions

 The MLS Program is a unit within the Department of Interdisciplinary Professions (IDP) in the College of Education.
 Our approach to library science is grounded in the ethics and principles of the LIS professions.
 We are committed to ensuring the success of our students, who will be our future colleagues.
-To that end, the MLS Program’s goals and objectives focus on teaching excellence, student success, impactful research, and community engagement, aligning the priorities outlined in East Carolina University’s 2023-2028 Strategic Plan and the College of Education’s 2022-2027 Strategic Plan.
+To that end, the MLS Program’s goals and objectives focus on teaching excellence, student success, impactful research, and community engagement, aligning the priorities outlined in East Carolina University’s 2023-2028 Strategic Plan.

 Goal 1 – Student Success